 While opioid use is a choice, some factors may increase a risk of addiction.
 People with a family history of drug dependence and those who grow up in certain social or economic situations can be more at risk.
 People who abuse alcohol or other drugs, or who have a mental illness, have an increased risk of opioid dependence.

 Using opioids, especially in a way not prescribed by a doctor, can cause addiction.
 Opioids are highly addictive, so even infrequent use can lead to physical dependence.
 Habitual opioid use causes changes in the brain, specifically in the pain center, which can bring on addiction.

 To diagnose an opioid addiction, your doctor will discuss your current usage and health history.
 They will determine the degree of your dependence and help suggest treatment options.
 Someone who seeks treatment for opioid addiction must commit to stopping.

-Opioid addition is a complex disease affecting many factors in a person’s life, including:
+Opioid addiction is a complex disease affecting many aspects of a person’s life, including:

 To be successful, treatment plans must address all of these components.
 In some cases, hospitalization may be required.

 Detoxification is often the first attempt at treatment.
 It’s done in combination with other treatment options.
 This involves supervised withdrawal from the drug with support and medication to help with the withdrawal symptoms.